 Home to the first monument on National Geographic’s list of “Six essential American monuments,” the John Hope Franklin Reconciliation Park was built in commemoration of the 1921 Tulsa Race Massacre, one of the worst civic disturbances in American history.
 Hope Plaza, a 16-foot granite structure with three bronze sculptures, depicts actual pictures from the 1921 massacre.
 The Tower of Reconciliation at the center of the park is a 25-foot memorial tower that displays the early struggles of the Oklahoma Territory and the lively history of Black Wall Street in Greenwood.

-Vernon A.M.E.
+Front Entrance Of The Vernon A.M.E.
 Church

 Vernon AME Church exterior.
 Photo courtesy of Vernon AME Church.